halcyonmobile/error-handler/README.md

 ## How to contribute

-The project uses [detekt](https://github.com/detekt/detekt) and lint for static code verifications and [ktlint](https://ktlint.github.io/) for style check.
+The project uses [detekt](https://github.com/detekt/detekt), lint for static code verifications and [ktlint](https://ktlint.github.io/) for style check.
 We recommend the usage of the ktlint git hook (installation instructions can be found in the docs).

 - Open a PR with changes with the following format:
   - Ticket/Issue if applicable